MatthijsKamstra/haxephp/haxephp/resource.md

 ## PHP?

 PHP itself is beyond the scope of this resource.
-It is assumed that you already are familiar with it, and you are here to learn about the Haxe PHP target.
+Its assumed that you already are familiar with it, and you are here to learn about the Haxe PHP target.

 The following resources are worth checking out as a refresher: